rokesby/takeaway/lib/recipe.md

     Returns: (a list of strings detailing the item and the cost per unit, and maybe the availability) a list of strings
-        an empty list of no active tasks exist

     Side effects: